-Investments in equities and fixed income securities are carried at fair value based on quoted market prices.
+Investments in mutual funds, equities and fixed income securities are carried at fair value based on quoted market prices.
 Cash and cash equivalents are carried at cost which approximates fair value.
 If quoted market prices are not available, fair values of certain investments are based on quoted market prices of comparable instruments.

 In addition, the Institute invests in alternative investments whose values are not readily available through an outside source.
 Alternative investments consist of limited partnerships, mutual funds and fund of funds and are recorded at approximate fair value as determined and approved by the managers or valuation committees of the alternative investments based upon judgments, which include, among other factors, restrictions affecting marketability, operating results, financial condition of the issuers and the price of the most recent financing transactions.
 The role of alternative investments is to increase portfolio diversification through sources of return that are not generally correlated with traditional equity and fixed income markets.
 In addition, alternative investments can provide relatively consistent returns and principal protection in volatile market environments, thereby reducing overall return volatility of the portfolio.
 Alternative investments are generally less liquid than their traditional equity counterparts, and the Institute's fund of funds alternative managers may have entry/exit terms and capital lockup periods that range from one to six months.
+During 2020, the Institute began the process to divest all alternative investment holdings.

 The Institute has private company stock that has no readily available market value and is stated at cost (appraised value at the date of gift) and included in other endowment investments.
-The carrying amount of the cost basis investment was \$13,858,614 at December 31, 2019.
+The carrying amount of the cost basis investment was \$13,858,614 at December 31, 2020 and 2019.